Tilea Campaign Part 31

 Their cannons had proved so numerous and powerful in Norochia that they had torn both his Mortis Engine and Terrorgheist to pieces with their balls of iron before they could even cross the valley floor.
 Here also they had a monstrous, magical construct, the same titan that had melted an entire company of hexwraiths at Norochia.

-When his frown had lingered a moment longer, she caressed his cheek and said, “They sent an army of cultists to stop me, each and every one dedicated to Morr and entirely careless of their lives.
+“They sent an army of cultists to stop me, each and every one dedicated to Morr and entirely careless of their lives.
 I slaughtered all of them and made them into your toys.
 Now we can play together.
 Won’t that be so very nice?”

 There was no arguing with his mistress.